Logo

 Skill Tree

 Form follows function.
 The importance of quick Trauma secondaries dictated the direction of the skill tree.
-Three -5% peril generation modifiers, Battle Meditation (10% chance to quell 10% peril on kill), Solidity (Increases quell speed by 30%), Empyric Resolve (-40% peril generation. -30% toughness replenished) and Inner Tranquility (-6% peril generation for each Warp Charge) all facilitate Rat's spammy Trauma playstyle.
+Three -5% peril generation modifiers, Battle Meditation (10% chance to quell 10% peril on kill), Solidity (Increases quell speed by 30%) and Inner Tranquility (-6% peril generation for each Warp Charge) all facilitate Rat's spammy Trauma playstyle.

 Going top to bottom from the skill tree: